MoyasiGinko/react-setup-template/README.md

-# react-setup-template
+# React app starter project (from scratch)

-A react app setup template for react development.
+A lightweight starter project without using the create-react-app CLI